tobiasGuta/RssTool2.0/README.md

 export Discord="your-token"
 ```

-With your actual bot token from the Discord Developer Portal.
+**Note**: With your actual bot token from the Discord Developer Portal.

 ## Inside rss_alerts.py: